phnthnhnm/evc/README.md

 ## How to Use

-For instructions, just check out the [official guide](https://www.echovaluecalc.com/instruct) from the Echo Value Calculator website.
+For instructions, check out the [official guide](https://www.echovaluecalc.com/instruct) from the Echo Value Calculator website, specifically the "Full Score" section.

 ## File Structure